This TV writer is bringing your fake sitcom ideas to life on Twitter, and it’s hilarious

 The replies to Jaffe’s tweet quickly numbered in the hundreds, and she had her work cut out for her.

-In just a few short days, though, the writer has already produced pages for nearly 30 as-yet nonexistent shows with titles like Sandwich Pirates, Humid in Pensacola, and My Dog Is a Secret Agent.
+In just a few short days, the writer has already produced pages for nearly 30 as-yet nonexistent shows with titles like Sandwich Pirates, Humid in Pensacola, and My Dog Is a Secret Agent.

 Some of them are dramas.

-Some of them are sitcoms.
-Some are entirely pun-based projects: Hat’s Entertainment, Police Navidad, and Laguna Teach.
+Some are sitcoms.
+Some are entirely pun-based projects, such as Hat’s Entertainment, Police Navidad, and Laguna Teach.

 In each case, Jaffe determines the genre from the show’s title—inferring, for instance, that Tomorrow’s Lunch is a sci-fi romp about time-traveling high school students—and lets her imagination run wild.